VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 Typically, an event handler method loads a saga instance, passes the event to the saga, and then persists the saga instance.
-In this case, the **IRepository** instance is responsible for persisting the saga instance and sending any commands from the saga instance on the command bus.
+In this case, the **IRepository** instance is responsible for persisting the saga instance and sending any commands from the saga instance to the command bus.

 ## Using the Windows Azure Service Bus